ZAGv2/Homebrew-Games/README.md

 The **ZAG Archive Homebrew Games system** is a fully automated platform for hosting and managing community-made games.

 **Key Features:**
 - Automatic generation of HTML pages from GitHub releases
 - Homebrew Games index page with:
   - Trending grid (3 most downloaded games of the month)
   - Complete table of all games (newest releases first)
   - Search functionality by title or console
 - Fully mobile and desktop friendly
 - Repository stays under 1GB by storing **only metadata and HTML**, not game files

 ---

 ## Repository Structure

-- **assets/**
+- **assets/** → Diagrams, logos, and CSS for documentation and styling
-  - `homebrew_workflow.png` → Workflow diagram
-  - `game_structure.png` → Game submission structure diagram

 - **games-pages/** → Auto-generated HTML pages for each game

-- `index.html` → Homebrew Games main page
+- `index.html` → Main Homebrew Games page

-- `auto.js` → Automation script to generate HTML pages
+- `auto.js` → Automation script that reads releases and generates HTML pages

-- `.github/workflows/auto.yml` → GitHub Action workflow that runs `auto.js`
+- `.github/workflows/auto.yml` → GitHub Action workflow that triggers the automation

 ---